Friday October 30th

 5pm – 6pm.

-Mexican-American vocalist Lila Downs is a GRAMMY winner and one of the most celebrated singers of her generation.
+Mexican-American singer and songwriter Lila Downs is a GRAMMY winner and one of the most celebrated artists of her generation.

 An astonishingly gifted vocalist with a classically trained three-octave range, and an arresting songwriter who tells poignant stories about love, death, loss, and betrayal, Lila Downs is a genre unto herself.
 Raised in Minnesota and Oaxaca,

 Downs sings of a Pan-American social consciousness in her rousing performances, drawing on folk and ranchera music of Mexico and South America, and American folk, jazz, blues, and hip-hop—blending irreverent and fun themes with serious social and political concerns in a distinctive style the Washington Post has called “cantina classical.”